softwaremill/supler/README.md

 with filled-in values, not to show the user validation errors for fields which haven't been yet edited at all.
 This can be done with the convenience `personForm(person).refresh(receivedJson)` method.
 This simply runs apply, validate and generate JSON in succession.

+### Adding custom behavior to the form

+By setting the `after_render_function` option to a no-argument function, it is possible to get notified after a form is rendered (or refreshed), and customize the form or add some custom dynamic behavior.